libraryofcelsus/Aetherius_AI_Assistant/readme.md

 Aetherius aims to provide a modular, personalized AI assistant experience by enabling the addition of task-specific Modules and Sub-Modules.
 If all goes as planned, Aetherius will support integration with other open-source projects.

+## Future Plans
+-Give Aetherius tools like web-search
+-Improve Aetherius's self reflection
+-Provide more personality examples
+-Detailed guide on how to initially "train" Aetherius to get a desired personality -NPC submodule for World Creator
+-Text-Rpg submodule for World Creator
+-Generative Q/A Module from own Dataset

+# Installation Guide

 ## Windows Installation

 1. Install Git: **https://git-scm.com/**